rocket-internet-berlin/RocketTechHandbook/index.md

     such stories.
 Ha ha ha.
 However, now you work at Rocket you should know this is not at all ridiculous.
 Stop laughing immediately as it is inefficient.

-    Rocket builds new companies based on proven business models.
-This may sound easy but it is rather complex when you take into account that these companies offer their services to people with limited access to a postal service, credit cards and broadband.
-While this does increase the challenge, it also increases the fun.
+    Rocket builds internet companies.
+Our <a href="https://vimeo.com/106785682" target="_blank">advantage</a> is that we are able to move fast without compromising on quality.
+We achieve this by using our homegrown mobile & web platforms that help many of our companies get started.
+These platforms provide useful tools and services but they are also forked and modified to suit the particular needs of the company.
+After launch, Rocket continues to support these companies with a variety of services such as partnering on recruitment, monitoring of live systems and further engineering work to help scale.

     A large number of Rocket companies are created by a small group of people from our office in Berlin working in project teams.
 Over time, these project teams have learned from success and failure to help them understand how to build a company.
 Those companies then grow, develop a unique culture, hire their own team to replace the project team and design some fancy t-shirts.
 Like teenagers, they then move out of the house and into their own place on the road to true independence.

-    Rocket has a <a href="https://vimeo.com/106785682" target="_blank">big advantage</a> when it comes to building startups.
-We are able to move faster than others without compromising on quality by using our own common mobile & web platforms that help many of our companies get started.
-These platforms provide useful tools and services but they are also forked and modified to suit the particular needs of the company.
-After launch, Rocket continues to support these companies with a variety of services such as partnering on recruitment, monitoring of live systems and further engineering work to help scale.

     Rocket is fast and exciting, which often results in necessary change to keep pace with our business goals -- we consider this a feature, not a bug.
 It is possible you will work on a project that initially has few users at